MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-cli.md

 ms.custom: template-how-to-pattern, devx-track-azurecli
 ---

-# Set up Container Network Observability for Azure Kubernetes Service (AKS) - Azure managed Prometheus and Grafana (Preview)
+# Set up Container Network Observability for Azure Kubernetes Service (AKS) - Azure managed Prometheus and Grafana

 This article shows you how to set up Container Network Observability for Azure Kubernetes Service (AKS) using Managed Prometheus and Grafana to visualize the scraped metrics.